Asset Tokenization

 • Ensure any lender you use is properly licensed in your state

-• Understand the terms of your loan regardless of the technology behind it
+• Understand loan terms regardless of underlying technology

-• Do not choose a lender solely because they use blockchain — rates, fees, and terms matter more
+• Don't choose a lender solely because they use blockchain — rates, fees, and terms matter more

 The Secondary Market Opportunity

-The most significant long-term impact of tokenized mortgages is likely in the secondary market rather than the borrower experience.
-The U.S. mortgage-backed securities market is one of the largest fixed-income markets in the world.
+The most significant long-term impact is likely in secondary markets rather than borrower experience.
+The U.S. mortgage-backed securities market is one of the largest fixed-income markets globally.
 Tokenizing this market could:

 • Reduce settlement times from T+2 or longer to near-instant